pablobernabeu/website-files/content/post/2021-01-09-a-comment-on-liu-2018/index.en.md

 > It is typical for ERP studies to conduct multiple comparisons (e.g., running the same ANOVA repeatedly on different subsets of data like different time windows and different groups of electrodes).
 This would massively increase Type I error if no post hoc correction is conducted.
 However, if Bonferroni or other correction is conducted, it will render the study over-conservative, thus increasing the chance of Type II error.
 In the present thesis, 90 electrodes will be analysed individually, with 20 time slices in each trial.
 That results in 1800 NHSTs for each critical variable.
 A correction of multiple comparison will require a critical level of 2.78 x 10ˆ-5 for each test for a family-wise critical level of .05 (and an uncorrected test will almost definitely lead to false positive results).
 This stringent criterion could conceivably render it meaningless any p-values we can obtain from a statistical package.

 Arguably, the scenario presented by Liu (2018), in which a researcher could conduct a purely data-driven analysis of ERP data, is extreme.
 The field of psycholinguistics, in general, does not have a tradition of purely data-driven analysis.
 Instead, it blends a humanistic background with a scientific methodology.
 As a result, the hypotheses and methods tend to be largely driven by the available literature.
 For instance, Bernabeu et al. (2017, quoted below from p.
-1632) based their time windows and regions of interest on the most relevant of the preceding studies (see also Bernabeu, 2017).
+1632) based their time windows and regions of interest on the most relevant of the preceding studies (also see Bernabeu, 2017).

 > Electrodes were divided into an anterior and a posterior area (also done in Hald et al., 2011).
 Albeit a superficial division, we found it sufficient for the research question.
 Time windows were selected as in Hald et al., except for the last window, which was extended up to 750 ms post word onset, instead of 700 ms, because the characteristic component of that latency tends to extend until then, as we confirmed by visual inspection of these results.

 The literature-based approach follows the advice from Luck and Gaspelin (2017, p.
-149), who wrote: 'a researcher who wants to avoid significant but bogus effects would be advised to focus on testing a priori predictions without using the observed data to guide the selection of time windows or electrode sites' (see also Armstrong, 2014; for a more conservative stance, see Luck & Gaspelin, 2017).
+149), who wrote: 'a researcher who wants to avoid significant but bogus effects would be advised to focus on testing a priori predictions without using the observed data to guide the selection of time windows or electrode sites' (also see Armstrong, 2014; for a more conservative stance, see Luck & Gaspelin, 2017).
 In addition, notice that the extension of the last window by 50 ms was informed by Swaab et al. (2012), who report results by which the P600 component (the main component occurring after the N400 in word reading) extended up to 800 ms.

 Next, Liu et al. (2018, pp. 6--7) write: